lumina-desktop/lumina-docs/luminaintro.rst

 .. figure:: images/lumina1e.png
    :scale: 50%

+   Lumina Desktop

-:numref:`Figure %s: Lumina Desktop <lumina1e>` A screenshot of Lumina using its default settings.
+:numref:`Figure %s <lumina1e>`.
+A screenshot of Lumina using its default settings.
 The user has clicked the "Lumina" icon in order to open the start menu.